-HOLY EUCHARIST 10:15 a.m.
+HOLY EUCHARIST 8:00 a.m.

 VOLUNTARY "Ave maris stella: Fugue à 4"

 Nicolas de Grigny

 ANNOUNCEMENTS

 The Word of God

 Please rise, as able.
 OPENING ACCLAMATION AND COLLECT FOR PURITY

 Presider Blessed be God: Father, Son, and Holy Spirit.

 All And blessed be his kingdom, now and for ever.
 Amen.

 Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy

 Name; through Christ our Lord.
 Amen.

-Hymn 410 SONG OF PRAISE "Praise, my soul, the King of heaven"
+Hymn 410 Song of Praise "Praise, my soul, the King of heaven"

-page 2 of this bulletin Collect of the Day
+page 2 of this bulletin COLLECT OF THE DAY

-The children and leaders gather

-at the chancel steps to be sent

-to Haden Hall for chapel.

-SENDING OF THE CHILDREN

 page 2 of this bulletin

 Please be seated.

+THE LESSONS

 Meditative silence follows the reading.
 During the summer only one lesson is read.

-THE LESSONS

 Reading: Romans 11:1-2a, 29-32

 Psalm 67, said as indicated.

-Hymn 538 GOSPEL HYMN "God of mercy, God of grace" page 2 of this bulletin THE HOLY GOSPEL Matthew 15:10-28 When the Deacon announces the Gospel all respond People Glory to you, Lord Christ.
+page 2 of this bulletin The Holy Gospel Matthew 15:10-28 Please rise, as able.
+When the Deacon announces the Gospel all respond People Glory to you, Lord Christ.
 At the conclusion of the reading all respond People Praise to you, Lord Christ.

 Please be seated.
 SERMON

 Please rise, as able.

 During the summer, we recite the Apostles' Creed, the statement of faith made at Baptism, in place of the Nicene Creed.

-Apotstles' Creed
+Apostles' Creed

 All I believe in God, the Father almighty,

 creator of heaven and earth.